coding-excercises/covid-chat-bot/README.md

 <br/>

 3. Follow instructions from [here](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) to
-setup a google service account and give access to the google spreadsheet.
+setup a google service account and give access to the above google spreadsheet.
 Download the google service account credentials as a JSON file.
 <br/>

 4. Configure and run the spreadsheet.sh (for Linux) or spreadsheet.bat (for Windows) file from [here](https://github.com/rajanm/covid-chat-bot/tree/master/scripts).